TsheriSherpa/CapstoneProjectMap1/README.md

 - User can search rooms by location
 - User can filter/sort rooms by price, date posted
 - User can add rooms to watch list
+- User can post room to rent
+- Users can leave review
+- User can view room location on map
+- User can give and view rating of lenders
+- User can message directly to the lender

 ## Technologies Used